pradok/packages-knapsack/README.md

 # Package items the Knapsack way.

 This library has been built using Knapsack Dynamic programming approach.
+The algorithm has been wrapped using Strategy pattern so the library can be extended to other approaches.

 ### Key technologies
 - Typescript